 How Much Does Estate Planning Cost?

 The cost varies based on the complexity of your estate and the documents required.
-While there is an upfront investment, thoughtful estate planning can save families significant time, expense, and stress in the future.
+At Hanlon Niemann & Wright, we generally quote a flat fee for all proposed documents and planning services for thoughtful estate planning, saving families significant time, expense, and stress in the future.

 TESTIMONIALS